Skip to main content

 For women after menopause:

-• Elevated Lp(a) is associated with the presence and severity of new-onset coronary artery disease (CAD) and obstructive CAD19,20
+• Elevated Lp(a) was associated with the presence and severity of new-onset coronary artery disease (CAD) and obstructive CAD19,20

 For people with diabetes or prediabetes: